-Unpaywall, OA Button and CORE Discovery (in beta) are all Chrome and Firefox extensions that find legal open access copies of individual articles from both publishers and repositories.
-You can also paste an article DOI (the unique article identifier) into the OA Button and CORE Discovery search bars.
+You can paste an article DOI (the unique article identifier) into the OA Button and CORE Discovery search bars.
 Open Access Helper works the same way for iOS and Safari.
-Test them out with this article: https://doi.org/10.1038/s41559-016-0002 (the article DOI is 10.1038/s41559-016-0002)

 Google: if you find an article that is behind a paywall, try copy & pasting the article title into a search engine.
 If there is a copy in a repository it will often display on the first page of search results.

-Articles can be made open access (OA) on the journal website (gold OA) or via institutional and subject repositories (green OA, often involving an embargo set by the journal publisher).
+Articles can be made open access (OA) on the journal website (Publisher OA) or via institutional and subject repositories (green OA, often involving an embargo set by the journal publisher).
 Find out more about how to make your own work open access at http://library.soton.ac.uk/openaccess/options

 Both Scopus and Web of Science have a filter to select only Open Access articles.
 They predominantly display articles that are gold OA, not the many thousands of articles that are green OA via repositories and preprint servers.